-1. What are the common psychological experiences for many women?
-2. What psychiatric disorders can be seen in many women with infertility?
-3. What are the common psychological experiences within the couple?
-4. What challenges can LGBTQ couples or individuals face in terms of fertility and assisted reproduction?
+- 1) What are some of the common psychological experiences for many women experiencing infertility? - 2) What psychiatric disorders can be seen in many women with infertility (and their partners)? - 3) What are some of the common psychological experiences within the couple? - 4) What challenges can LGBTQ couples or individuals face in terms of fertility and assisted reproduction?